KaneWalker505/P4P-Crypto-PHP-Miner-Wallet-/README.md

 the node,wallet,miner all work in PHP

-# Miners do not earn off share difficulty but rather from solo block rewards, 5% fee of each transactions made in a block transactions solved by miner.
+* Miners do not earn off share difficulty but rather from solo block rewards, 5% fee of each transactions made in a block transactions solved by miner.

-a Crypto Node that can/will NEVER Die
+A Crypto Node that can/will NEVER Die

 # Purchase | sell p4p coin